maikherbig/AIDeveloper/Comparison of augmentation methods/README.md

 operation runs 24 times faster when using the OpenCV backend.
 Currently, Keras ImageDataGenerator does not provide options for Gaussian blur or Saturation/Hue.
-Hence, these operations could only be compared between imgaug and AIDeveloper and the table shows that AIDevelopers implementation are approximately 7 times faster.
+Hence, these operations could only be compared between imgaug and AIDeveloper and the table shows that AIDevelopers implementations are approximately 7 times faster.